Immigration Documents: After you Arrive

 You can visit the IRCC website to see if you will require a TRV to travel to Canada.
 If you are exempt from this requirement, please disregard this section.

 If you do need a TRV and are planning a trip outside Canada, you should apply for a new TRV from within Canada before you leave.
 Processing times may be very lengthy at peak holiday times such as summer and Christmas, so allow yourself plenty of time.

-Alternatively, you may apply to a Canadian Consulate in your home country.
+Alternatively, you may submit an application for a new TRV to be processed from outside Canada while you are away.
 Immigration officials reserve the right to interview applicants if necessary.
-You should also keep in mind that if you are submitting your application outside Canada, you may be required to give your biometrics, which can add to the processing time.
-For more information on biometrics, visit the IRCC website.
+You should also keep in mind that if you are submitting your application outside Canada, there may be additional application requirements (e.g. biometrics).
+For more information, we recommend reviewing the country-specific visa office instructions for the responsible office where you will be applying on the IRCC website.